Tmw/tiemenwaterreus.com/content/posts/deleting-ranges-of-docker-images.md

 ---
-title: Deleting ranges of docker images using filters
+title: Deleting ranges of Docker images using filters
 date: 2019-09-10T22:30:03+02:00
 draft: false
 description: After working with Docker for a while, the output of `docker images` most likely spans many, many lines.
 Here's how to make it clean and tidy again